 - Common allergen.
 Don’t risk anaphylaxis, just buy a different pillow if you’re allergic to latex.

 - Highly supportive.
 Side sleepers will love memory foam pillows as they’ll keep you supported all night.

 - Retains shape well.

 - Down comes from where?
-Down is made from the soft inner layer of a bird’s feathers, so this is not a vegan choice.
+Down is the soft under layer of a bird’s feathers.
+And no, harvesting down is not as easy as shearing wool.